Harithab15/HarithaBadisa/README.md

 ---

-### 🎓 Education
+###  Education
-**Master’s in Cybersecurity Analytics and Operations**
+**Master’s in Information Science and Technology**
-Pennsylvania State University, USA
+Missouri University of Science and Technology, USA

 ---

-### 🔐 About Me
+### About Me

-I'm a security-focused professional with hands-on experience in:
-- **Network Security Engineering**: VLANs, trunking, OSPF, BGP, VPNs, IPsec
-- **SOC Operations**: SIEM alert analysis, incident triage, EDR, log investigation
-- **Firewall Management**: Fortinet FortiGate, Palo Alto policies, Cisco ASA
-- **Cloud & DevSecOps Basics**: AWS IAM, Cloudflare WAFs, Azure Security Center

-I blend my background in both **network administration** and **security engineering** to detect, defend, and document security risks while supporting enterprise-grade infrastructures.
+I bridge the world of **networking and cybersecurity**  passionate about how data moves and how attackers exploit it.
+I enjoy configuring OSPF one day, analyzing Splunk logs the next, and automating firewall rules in between.

+My goal?
+To become the kind of engineer who not only knows how to route packets, but also how to defend them.

 ---

-### 🔍 Core Competencies
+###  Core Competencies

 - **Security Operations**: Alert Triage | SIEM (Splunk, Chronicle) | Threat Intel | Playbook-based Response
 - **Networking**: VLANs | OSPF | EIGRP | Static & Dynamic Routing | ACLs | NAT | DHCP | DNS